This is not a cycling specific jacket, but a sports jacket, but I think it its good for cycling.

 there is no camera app installed, besides Google camera app which is not good at all, lacks all controls,like manual ISO and flash settings and focus settings,

-Body/chassis: flex and play in the phone chassis the fake aluminium plastic sides can loosen a bit,if you are strong enough you could probably bend the phone.
+Body/chassis: flex and play in the phone chassis the fake aluminium plastic sides ,and you have to get tiny allen keys to fix the the huge play that will be appear when the screws loosen,, if you are strong enough you could probably bend the phone.

 there is flex in the chassis, which results in the On/OFF button getting stuck.